inivekin/abosa/abosa.typ

-the ratchets cranking obstinate, my 'chute now covers up my head, pronouncing me deadlocked dimwit, and I'd nae argue when entranced by rhythmic happenings that spin and without asking have advanced to do with me what they have been.
+the ratchets cranking obstinate, my 'chute now covers up my head, pronouncing me deadlocked dimwit, and I'd not argue when entranced by rhythmic happenings that spin and without asking have advanced to do with me what they have been.